-An additional self-completion module was added to the year ending March 2016 Crime Survey for England and Wales, asking questions about experiences of abuse those respondents aged 16-59 may have suffered as a child.
+An additional self-completion module was added to the year ending March 2016 Crime Survey for England and Wales (CSEW), asking questions about experiences of abuse those respondents aged 16 to 59 may have suffered as a child.
+This module only asked about abuse perpetrated by an adult and replaced other self-completion modules for this time frame.
 Childhood is defined here as the period the respondent was under the age of 16 years old.
-The module on child abuse defines childhood abuse within four distinct domains: Psychological abuse; physical abuse; sexual assault, and; witnessing domestic abuse as a child.
-Definitions for sexual abuse and other forms of abuse during childhood are included below:
+The module on child abuse defines childhood abuse within four distinct domains: psychological abuse; physical abuse; any sexual assault; and witnessing domestic abuse as a child.